quan-h-vu/quan-h-vu.github.io/content/posts/worklifebalance/index.md

 It's worth calling out that you should avoid news consumption on social media as much as possible.
 Rage bait abounds on social media platforms and for good reason.
 If you want people to take action on anything, one of the most efficient ways to do so is to get them mad.
 Social media is full of users actively trying to get us mad enough to take action.

 One problem with this approach is that, whether you take action or not, you're still left holding the anger.
-Even after you've donated or signed the petition or voted, you're often still angry.
+Even after you've donated or signed the petition or shared a hashtag, you're often still angry.
 In addition, there will always be a legitimate reason to be angry about a legitimate issue somewhere in the world.
 If you take the opportunity to get mad every time, you will spend a large chunk of your life being angry.
 That's not healthy and not sustainable.

 Social media is an incubator for anger.
 Avoid engaging with news on social media.
 Establish appropriate boundaries with social media to help manage its effect on you.